Skip to Main Content

 When you begin locating information, you may have had a start already with encyclopedias and dictionaries, which will give you background information.
 Sometimes, these resources are complete enough to use in your final reference list, so don't discount their usefulness.
 To create the most effective and efficient searches, utilize the search strategies listed under Step 2: Locate Information.

-When you find an item not owned by the library, you may request it for free using ILLiad.
+When you find an item not owned by the library, you may request it for free using Interlibrary Loan.
 Information on creating an account and requesting materials is found below.

 For some, other than writing the project itself, Step 2 will take the most time, and you'll uncover information that may make you re-think your initial research topic and re-write some of your research questions.
 Remember the WISPR model from Step 1?
 You're now collecting information, which often jumps back to topic selecting and focusing.
 Research is a process that may not be linear.
 It's very common to find yourself jumping around in each step.